-The acupuncture treatments will depend on the stage of the condition because it generally evolves from an early inflammatory stage to a later chronic stage with stiffness, swelling and dull pain.
+Rheumatoid Arthritis is an inflammatory and autoimmune disorder.
+This painful illness affects the whole body, and usually different joints.
+The stage of the condition generally evolves from an early inflammatory stage to a later chronic stage with stiffness, swelling and dull pain.

 This is a degenerative joint disease where the cartilage has been damaged.
 This complaint results from the gradual wear and tear on joints over time, or an injury to a joint, where the bone under the cartilage is exposed.

 The swollen, aching and stiff joints of menopause joint pain is sometimes referred to as “menopausal arthritis”.
 This is an uncomfortable condition for even simple tasks and normal movements.